Polygyny in Islam: Women's movements and family law reforms in the Middle East

+Feminism's effect on polygyny in Islam has varied according to the location and society.

+Arab world

-Egypt, Jordan, and Morocco also began restricting polygynous practices in Islam.
+For example, Egypt, Jordan, and Morocco also began restricting polygynous practices in Islam.
 Egypt's personal status laws underwent many changes between 1979 and 1985, but in the end they were very restrictive for women and reduced the limits on polygyny.
 This incentivized Egyptian feminists to create a new marriage contract (approved in 2000) that would give women some rights concerning divorce and what was allowable in marriage.
 Jordan was able to have more success in 2001 when it amended its Civil Status Law, which requires the consent of the wife before the husband marries again.
 This change was accompanied by a handful of other progressive decisions on women's rights in the country, greatly improving the status of women.
 Morocco was also pushed along by its Muslim feminist groups to make entering into a polygynous marriage more difficult.